The End of the Line:

 And so we return to the point where we started, for Louisa, getting on in years, retired to lodgings off the Tottenham Court Road.
 She lived at 111 Whitfield Street from about 1892, when she was in her late sixties.
 Like Henry, she became a recluse.

 Her landlord was a man by the name of Henry John Livens.
-He was a sign writer by trade, in his mid-fifties, and married to a woman called Emily.
+A sign writer by trade, he was in his mid-fifties and married to a woman called Emily.
 He had many a conversation with the ageing actress over the four years he knew her.
 She told him often about the Marshalls, lacing her account with anecdotes of the smell-of-the-greasepaint variety.
-“I am the last of the Marshalls” she would say.
+‘I am the last of the Marshalls,’ she would say.

 There was an inquest.
-As she had no known relatives, the coroner ruled that her few possessions should be sold, and the proceeds handed over to the parish to pay for her burial.
+As Louisa had no known relatives, the coroner ruled that her few possessions should be sold and the proceeds handed over to the parish to pay for her burial.
 But her old piano and her costumes were worth very little.
 Her worldly goods amounted to fifty shillings at most.

 She was buried in the London Necropolis, the great cemetery at Brookwood in Woking, where she had acted in the Shrove Tuesday entertainment so many years before.
 Near the entrance from the railway station — the end of the line that had its terminus at Waterloo — was an area reserved for members of the acting profession.
 Poor Louisa’s burial might have been paid for by the Dramatic and Musical Sick Fund, had she ever subscribed.

 In the end, though, the Fund did cover the costs.
 It was a generous gesture, a tribute, if you like, paid to a once much-loved star of the stage as the curtain finally fell.